Action principles: Path variation

-meaning that at the stationary point, the variation of the action $S$ with some fixed constraints $C$ is zero.
+meaning that at the stationary point, the variation of the action S with some fixed constraints C is zero.

 For action principles, the stationary point may be a minimum or a saddle point, but not a maximum.
 Elliptical planetary orbits provide a simple example of two paths with equal action – one in each direction around the orbit; neither can be the minimum or "least action".
-The path variation implied by $\delta$ is not the same as a differential like $dt$.
+The path variation implied by δ is not the same as a differential like dt.
 The action integral depends on the coordinates of the objects, and these coordinates depend upon the path taken.
 Thus the action integral is a functional, a function of a function.

 Conservation principles

 An important result from geometry known as Noether's theorem states that any conserved quantities in a Lagrangian imply a continuous symmetry and conversely.
 For examples, a Lagrangian independent of time corresponds to a system with conserved energy; spatial translation independence implies momentum conservation; angular rotation invariance implies angular momentum conservation.

 These examples are global symmetries, where the independence is itself independent of space or time; more general local symmetries having a functional dependence on space or time lead to gauge theory.
 The observed conservation of isospin was used by Yang Chen-Ning and Robert Mills in 1953 to construct a gauge theory for mesons, leading some decades later to modern particle physics theory.